kaylatastan/Docker-Label-PyBackup/README.md

   - BACKUP_FORMAT=csv    # Only CSV exports
   - BACKUP_FORMAT=both   # Both formats (default)
 ```

-## Security Considerations

-- Do not commit real credentials.
-Use a local `.env` file (gitignored) or Docker secrets.
-- If this repository was ever pushed with real credentials, rotate those credentials immediately.
-- Backup files may contain sensitive data - secure the backup directory
-- Network access is restricted to Docker internal network

 ## License

 This project is provided as-is for educational and development purposes.